- County: Monroe

 We are replacing the front section of the current boardwalk trail with a new, durable, non-slip plastic boardwalk.
 The rear section of trail will be maintained as-is to preserve the trail loop.

-For safety, Beanblossom Bottoms will be closed for the duration of the project, which will begin on Monday, July 9.
-The trail will reopen sometime in the fall after all work is completed.
+For safety, Beanblossom Bottoms will be closed for the duration of the project, which began on Monday, July 9.
+The trail will reopen sometime in early 2019 after all work is completed.
 We appreciate your patience as we make this popular preserve an even better place to visit in the future!
 We will share updates as the project progresses.
-In the mean time, please visit another of our publicly-accessible nature preserves.
+In the mean time, please visit another of our publicly accessible nature preserves.

 Thank you to the Nina Mason Pulliam Charitable Trust for their generous grant towards this project.
 Maintaining the trail will continue to be a significant expense for Sycamore once the renovation is finished, and we need your help.
 If you enjoy the trail, please become a Sycamore member or make an extra donation toward our trail maintenance fund.
 Your support makes a difference, so thank you!